codecarrotlabs/blog.codecarrot.net/_posts/code/js/react/2017-01-06-why-react-is-taking-over-front-end-development.md

 To write our simple HTML User Interface, we are going to use JavaScript calls to React API, and by the end of the example you’ll have a better picture about the reason for doing so.

-Instead of working with strings (as we did in the native JavaScript example above), in React, we work with objects.
+Instead of working with strings (as we did in the native JavaScript example above), in React, we work with *objects*.
 Any HTML string will be represented as an object using a `React.createElement` call (which is the core function in the React API).

 Here’s the equivalent HTML User Interface we have so far with React: